 Phone: (707) 963-0717 Kelly Fleming

-This is the oldest, continuously-run family winery in the Napa Valley.
-The winery is at the top of Sage Canyon Road on Highway 128.
-It is a small operation with annual production of 1800 cases.
+At the top of Sage Canyon Road on Highway 128 is Nichelini.
+It is the oldest, continuously-run family winery in the Napa Valley.
+Nichelini even operated during the Prohibition.
+The staff loves to explain the history during Prohibition.
+It is a small operation with an annual production of 1800 cases.
 The winery has reasonably-priced wines and is best known for its Zinfandel wines.
-Some of the Zinfandel comes from vines that were planted in 1928.
+Some of the Zinfandel comes from vines planted in 1928.
 Behind the tasting room and down in a patio is a picnic area and Bocce court.
-To get to Nichelini head to the Silverado Trail and take the Conn Dam/Lake Berryessa turnoff.
-At the Y stay to the right and take Highway 128 five miles to Nichelini.
+To get to Nichelini, head to the Silverado Trail and take the Conn Dam/Lake Berryessa turnoff.
+At the Y, stay to the right and take Highway 128 five miles to Nichelini.

 Tasting Room is open Friday, Saturday, and Sunday 11 to 5 pm and by appointment Monday to Thursday